blanchette/logical_verification_2020/README.md

-# Logical Verification 2020 - Installation Instructions
+# Logical Verification 2020: Installation Instructions

-We have installation instructions for Windows, Linux, and MacOS.
+We have installation instructions for Windows, Linux, and macOS.
 As a backup plan, we provide a virtual machine on which Lean is already installed.

-These directions are adapted from the [leanprover-community](https://leanprover-community.github.io/get_started.html#regular-install) webpage.
+These directions are adapted from the [leanprover-community](https://leanprover-community.github.io/get_started.html#regular-install) web page.

 <details><summary>Windows</summary>

 ## Windows

 These instructions are also covered in a [YouTube video](https://www.youtube.com/watch?v=y3GsHIe4wZ4).
 This does not include the "Install our Logical Verification Repository" step.

 ### Get Lean